Managing House Sparrows

 - Get a mesh laundry bag with a drawstring- the kind used for laundering delicates - found in Wal-Mart with ironing board covers etc. Don't use regular mesh as the birds can get tangled in it.
 A strong clear garbage bag may be used.
 A dry cleaning bag is not strong enough.
 A cloth laundry bag with a drawstring can also be used, and may be less scary for the bird, but you will not be able to immediately determine whether it is a HOSP.

-- Don't try to remove the birds by opening the nestbox door--you are too likely to lose them.
+- I don't recommend trying to remove the birds by opening the nestbox door--you are too likely to lose them.
 Once a male has escaped a nestbox trap, he will be very difficult to recapture.

 - If you have a top opening box and good reflexes, or it is night time, you may be able to quickly slip your hand in while the bird hunkers down and grab it.
 I've had too many escapes with this approach.
 I wouldn't want to end up with a snake in my hand either.

-- If a bluebird is trapped, they generally will not fly into the net.
+- If a bluebird or other non-target bird is trapped, they generally will not fly into the net.
 Instead they stay on the nestbox floor.
 Prop the door open and leave the area so the bluebird can exit.

 - When you put your hand in the ground trap to remove birds or refresh food and water, they will flutter excitedly, and if you're not careful, escape.
 Remove one bird at a time.
 If the door is small, cover it with your other hand while reaching in.
 Or hold a mesh laundry bag around the door such that any wayward bird would fly into it.
 Otherwise, you might devise some kind of plastic/rubber "guard" (flaps, or cut an X in it) that you can stick your hand through.